 Defecting from the Establishment

 My defection from the establishment involved a transition of several years.
 I left my assignment with the U.S. Agency for International Development (AID) in 1988.
 A few months later, I wrote an invited paper for a conference of Asian NGOs on the Asian development experience that focused on the inherent dysfunction of foreign aid and spelled out the inherent dependency creating consequence of funding development with foreign exchange.
-I had not been able to see this dynamic until I left AID.
-I frequently recall this experience as a stunning example of how what we are able to see depends on where we sit.
+I had not been able to see this dynamic until I after I left my job with AID.
+I frequently recall this experience as a stunning example of how what we are able to see depends on who we depend to pay the bills.

 For several years, I focused my attention on strengthening the roles and strategies of nongovernmental organizations (NGOs) engaged in development work.
 I believed at the time that they were the potential key to deeper system change—until I realized that they were unable to criticize or change in any consequential way the system on which their own funding depended.
 Gradually, the realization dawned that change would have to come from outside the establishment through broadly based citizen movements, as demonstrated by the civil rights, women's, and environmental movements.